gabyx/Githooks/README.md

 You can use this hook manager also without a global installation.
-For that you can clone this repository anywhere (e.g. `<repoPath>`) and build the executables with Go by running `githooks/scripts/build.sh`.
+For that you can clone this repository anywhere (e.g. `<repoPath>`) and build the executables with Go by running `githooks/scripts/build.sh --prod`.
 You can then use the hooks by setting `core.hooksPath` (in any suitable Git config) to the checked in run-wrappers in `<repoPath>/hooks` like so:

 ```shell